KubaGamingYT/LCU-Modding/Files in LCU.md

 * `.FMV` – Video files.
 Cannot be extracted
 * `.LED` – They control lighting, camera, water and more things.
 * `.CD` – Contains data for characters, faces, and vehicles (models, textures, etc.)
-* `CPD, DNO, AS` – Unknown.
-Similar to `.CD` but don’t contain textures or full data
+* `CPD` – Skeleton of a vehicle.
+Can be edited with FLUX.
+* `AS` - Animation file.
+Can be edited with FLUX.
+* `DNO` - Collision file.
+Can't be edited
 * `.TXT` – Text file.
-Open with Notepad or Notepad++
+Open with Notepad or Notepad++.
-* `.PAK` – .PAK files are like .ZIP files, they contain some data and images and can be extracted using quickbms.
+* `.PAK` – Work just like .ZIP files.
+They can be extracted using QUICKBMS.
 * `.AN4` – Animation files.
+Can be edited by HxD.
 * `PC_SHADERS` – Shader files.
-* `.CSV` – Text file.
-They contain all of the names and translated versions of vehicle, minifigures and subtitles.
+Can't be edited.
+* `.CSV` – Text file, that has all translations of all text in LEGO City Undercover.
+Can be edited with notepad or notepad++.
 * `.WAV` – Standard audio file.
-* `.DAT` – Should be extracted.
-Use my extraction tutorial: https://www.youtube.com/watch?v=hYOdEW9B5hg&t=
+Can be edited using Audacity.
+* `.DAT` – Files that work kind of like .ZIP files.
+Can be extracted with QUICKBMS.
-* `.XML, .JOBLEVELTREE, .JOBDATAMAP, .WARPROJECT, .WARBE, .ATS, .PVS, .NVM, .GLM, .AIB, .GIP, .TSH, .BIN, .RES, .PAR` – These are unknown files.
+* `, .JOBDATAMAP, .WARPROJECT, .WARBE, .ATS, .PVS, .NVM, .GLM, .AIB, .GIP, .TSH, .BIN, .RES, .PAR` – These are unknown files.
+* `JOBLEVELTREE` - This file has information with bools.
+Can be edited using HxD.

+* `XML` - Files with informations inside them.
+Can be edited with notepad or notepad++
-* `.SF` – Script file
+* `SF` – Script file.
+Can be edited with notepad, notepad++ or vscode.
 * `.GIZ` - Gizmo files, they contain objects.
 * `.RAW` - Texture file.
 * `.DLL` – Steam-related script file